25prabhu10/notes/docs/Languages/JavaScript/React/React.md

   }

   static getDerivedStateFromError(error) {
-    // Update state so the next render will show the fallback UI. return { hasError: true };
+    // Update state so the next render will show the fallback UI return { hasError: true };
   }